randoop/toradocu-coverage/README.md

 When you clone the toradocu-coverage repository it will create a subdirectory for each of the test suites, but it does not download the tests themselves.
-This is run by running the fetch_and_compile_corpus script:
+This is done by running the fetch_and_compile_corpus script:
 ```
 ./fetch_and_compile_corpus
 ```